Financial Aid Basics

 The SAP Policy form details academic standards that are required to be eligible for nearly all financial aid types.

-CIM does its best to offer students competitive awards based on financial need and merit.
-Students are strongly encouraged to seek local, state, and community-based scholarships to help offset the cost of attendance.
-CIM applicants who experience a significant change in his/her family's financial circumstances after completing the FAFSA may request reconsideration for need-based aid.
-You must be able to document your family's change of circumstances.
-To request reconsideration, please email financialaid@cim.edu and attach all supporting documentation.
+CIM does its best to offer students competitive awards based on a merit-based and need-informed approach.
+In addition to CIM’s aid offer, students are strongly encouraged to seek local, state, and community-based scholarships to help offset the cost of attendance.
+CIM applicants who experience a significant change in their family's financial circumstances after completing the FAFSA may request reconsideration for financial need review.
+They must be able to document the family's change of circumstances.
+To request reconsideration, please email financialaid@cim.edu and we will follow up with our appeal form for consideration.
 If you have questions about your financial aid package and ability to enroll at CIM, please contact our Financial Aid Office to discuss your options.

-Current student appeals may only be considered in the event of a recent, involuntary, unexpected and documentable event such as parent loss of job/reduction of income, major illness or death of immediate family member, natural disaster, etc. Receipts, canceled checks, letters from employers, doctors or other applicable documentation must accompany any appeal.
+Current student hardship appeals may be considered in the event of a recent, involuntary, unexpected and documentable event such as parent loss of job/reduction of income, major illness or death of immediate family member, natural disaster, etc. Receipts, canceled checks, letters from employers, doctors or other applicable documentation must accompany any appeal.
 Please allow 3 weeks for the results of this appeal.
 CIM will not begin reviewing current student appeals for the following year until after May 1.
 Links to forms for enrolled students are found on Studio.
+CIM does not consider appeals to scholarship on the basis of merit.

-- Tuition Surcharges for Dual Degree and Double Major are automatically added to applicable student's budgets.
-Any other CIM surcharge, such as Secondary Study Fee or Over 18 Credit Surcharge would need to be requested by the student specifically to be added.
-A copy of that semester's billing statement must be attached to that COA adjustment request.
+• Tuition Surcharges for Dual Degree and Double Major are automatically added to applicable student's COA budgets.
+Any other CIM surcharge, such as Secondary Study Fee or Over 18 Credit Surcharges would need to be requested by the student specifically to be added, if applicable.

-- Loan Fees - While the budgeted loan fees in the standard COA are based on school-wide borrowing averages, some students may borrow significantly more, which would incur higher loan fee costs.
-We can make adjustments to add the actual loan fee amount to the COA, but the student must request such a revision in writing to the Financial Aid Office
+• Loan Fees - While the budgeted loan fees in the standard COA are based on student borrowing averages based on year in school, some students may borrow significantly more, which could incur higher loan fee costs.
+We can make adjustments to add the actual loan fee amount to the COA, but the student must request such a revision in writing to the Financial Aid Office.

 When a student withdraws from school without completing a period of enrollment (semester), the school must determine the amount of Federal Title IV funds "earned" for the portion of the payment period or period of enrollment the student attended.
 Unearned Federal student aid must be returned.
 Earned aid that the student has not yet received must be offered to the student by the school as a post-withdrawal disbursement.